Leave No Trace Ireland is a network of organisations and individuals with an interest in promoting the responsible recreational use of the outdoors.

 As increasing numbers of people seek the beauty and exhilaration of outdoor recreation, our collective mark on the environment and its natural processes increases.
 Litter, disturbance to vegetation, wildlife, livestock and other people as well as water pollution are all indicators of the need to develop a national ethic that protects both natural and cultural heritage.

 Techniques designed to minimise the social and environmental impacts to these areas are incorporated into the Leave No Trace Outdoor Ethics Education Programme.

 The Burren & Cliffs of Moher Geopark is partnering with Leave No Trace Ireland to identify and target opportunities for reducing environmental impact in recreational activity within the region.
-In co-operation with this initiative, members of the Burren Smokehouse completed Leave No Trace Awareness Training and are now an official Leave No Trace Partner 2014.
+In cooperation with this initiative, members of the Burren Smokehouse completed Leave No Trace Awareness Training in 2014 and 2021.

 At the heart of Leave No Trace are seven principles for reducing the damage caused by outdoor activities.
 These are: